-Gemma Santana, Director of the 2030 Agenda, Office of the Presidency. gemma.santana@presidencia.gob.mx
+Alfredo González, Director of the 2030 Agenda, Secretariat of Economy; alfredo.gonzalez@economia.gob.mx

 9. Short description:

 The overall purpose of the joint programme (JP) is to increase Mexican women's access to social protection, and expand its coverage through the design and implementation of differentiated strategies.
 To this purpose, this programme identifies policy levers to accelerate transformations that improve access, coverage and adequacy of social protection and care for groups of marginalized women.